grandamp/rest-service/AWS-EBS.md

 - Enter into project directory, and initialize and deploy to your AWS account

-- Make note of S3 bucket supporting the code deploy, or create in advance

 - Elasticache cluster must be added in advance, and make sure the EBS hosts can talk to your cluster using an appropriate security group

 ```
 eb init